semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

 #### duplicate string

-We can use * to duplicate string
+We can use * to duplicate string.

 ```python